Battle of Fort Myers: Background

-Fort Myers had been abandoned after the Seminole Indian Wars and was reoccupied by Union soldiers in December 1863.
-The Union commanders planned to send horse soldiers into the area north of the Caloosahatchee River to confiscate livestock from area cattle ranches, thereby preventing shipment of beef to the Confederate Army of Tennessee in Georgia.
-By 1865, it was estimated that more than 4,000 head of cattle had been taken from cattle farms by the Union cavalry units from similar raids.
+Fort Myers had been abandoned in 1858 after the Third Seminole War and was reoccupied by Union soldiers in December 1863.
+The Union commanders planned to send cavalry into the area north of the Caloosahatchee River to confiscate livestock from area cattle ranches, thereby preventing shipment of beef to the Confederate Army of Tennessee in Georgia.
+By 1865, it was estimated that more than 4,000 head of cattle had been taken from Florida cattlemen by the Union cavalry units from similar raids.

 Fort Myers was used as a refugee center for escaped slaves and Union sympathizers who were being persecuted by the secessionists.
 Unionists had their homes burnt down and were driven off their farms.
 At one period during the Federal reoccupation, more than 400 people crowded into the fort's grounds.
 The fort was garrisoned primarily by the 2nd Florida Cavalry (made up mostly of refugees who had enlisted), a recently detached company of the 110th New York Volunteer Infantry, and a company from the 2nd United States Colored Infantry, both from Fort Zachary Taylor in Key West.

-The Confederates organized a special battalion of the state militia with the sole purpose of stopping the Union raids.
-The battalion, commanded by Col. C. J. Munnerlyn, was made up of cattle drovers who were exempt from the Confederate Army.
-Among them was Capt.
-Francis A. Hendry.
-They became known as the Cattle Guard Battalion or "Cow Cavalry."
+Confederate leaders in south Florida petitioned the Confederate government to organize the First Battalion of Special Cavalry known as the "Cow Cavalry" with the sole purpose of stopping the Union raids.
+This cattle guard battalion, commanded by Col. C. J. Munnerlyn, was made up of cattlemen who were exempt from the regular Confederate Army; among them was Captain Francis A. Hendry.

 At the time that the Confederates planned their attack, the Fort was particularly weakened.
 There were only 250 men in Fort Myers and they were short on weapons and ammunition.
 On top of that, the troops from the 2nd USCT were still fatigued after returning only two days prior following sustained skirmishing with the enemy.